gurmitteotia/guflow/docs/wait-for-signals.md

        ScheduleLambda("ShipItem").AfterLambda("ChargeCustomer");
   }
   ```
-**Customisation**:
+**Customization**:

 Following sets of APIs should give you enough flexibility to implement the complex workflows.
 These APIs are also used internally to support the default signal behaviour.:
   * **IWorkflowItem.IsWaitingForSignal**: You can use it to determine if the target workflow item is waiting for the specific signal.
   * **IWorkflowItem.IsWaitingForAnySignal**: You can use it to determine if the target workflow item is waiting for any signal at all.
   * **IWorkflowItem.Resume:** Resume the workflow execution from the target workflow item.
 If workflow item expects more signals (e.g. you're using WaitForAllSignals API) then it will just record the specified signal as received and it will not continue the execution.
 It will only continue the execution when all the expected signals are received.
 This API will throw an exception if the targeted workflow item is not waiting for the given signal.
+This APIs can also timedout the waiting item if signal is received after timedout.
   * **IWorkflowItem.IsSignalled**: You can use it to determine if the targeted workflow item has received the specific signal.
+You can call this API anywhere in the workflow and it any alternative to Signal("name").IsTriggered API.
-You can call this API anywhere in the workflow.
+  * **IWorkflowItem.IsSignalTimedout**: Returns true if the target workflow item has timedout when waiting for the specific signal.
+You can call this API anywhere in the workflow and it is alternative to Signal("name").IsTimedout().
   * **Workflow.WaitingItems**: Returns all workflow items waiting for the specific signal.
   * **Workflow.WaitingItem**: Returns one of the workflow item which will resume the execution on receiving the given signal.
 If there are multiple workflow items waiting for the specific signal (can happen in parallel branches) then it will return the one, waiting for the longest period.

    Following examples will clarify the usage of these APIs: